 Click the new user and open the user information view where you can select granular permissions.

 Select the system functions to which the user needs access or administration rights and the inventory to which the user needs view or edit rights.

-In Global Permissions, select User Rights and Authentication Servers to allow the user to set up users and permissions like you.
+Click Select under Global Permissions, and then select User Rights and Authentication Servers to allow the user to set up users and permissions.

 Note: This user will get access to ALL locations and equipment on the ITA server, even if he was assigned No access to a location, room, or equipment in Equipment Permissions.

 - Granting rights to use the system